gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     Applications can describe their use-cases by selecting one of the available presets instead of configuring mixer elements manually.
 The UCM then performs all necessary configuration automatically, hiding machine-specific details and complexity of the Mixer interface.

-### ALSA jack controls
+### ALSA routing

-A device often has multiple ports, or jacks, for example, one for a line-out, and another for internal speaker.
-All such jacks are represented with a single ALSA device, and the active jack is selected via a [jack control](https://01.org/linuxgraphics/gfx-docs/drm/sound/designs/jack-controls.html) kcontrol element or sometimes a pair of separate elements for playback and capture.

-UCM abstracts jacks into logical mutually exclusive UCM devices, like "Speaker" or "Headset".
-Note that UCM device doesn't represent ALSA device or subdevice.
-It represents a value of a jack control(s) of an ALSA device.

-Roughly speaking, PulseAudio probes jacks and creates at least one device port for every available one, regardless of whether UCM is available or not.
-However, details differ in these two cases.
+ALSA cards often have multiple inputs and outputs.
+For example, a card may have an analog output for internal speaker, an analog output for 3.5mm headphone connector, an analog input for internal microphone, an analog input for 3.5mm microphone connector, and an HDMI input and output.

+ALSA interfaces represent this in the following way:

+* an ALSA card contains separate ALSA devices for HDMI and analog audio

+* an ALSA device has separate pcm device entries in `"/dev/snd"` for playback and capture

+* an ALSA card has a control device entry in `"/dev/snd"` with various kcontrols allowing to determine what's plugged in and configure input and output routing

+The following kcontrols may be used:

+* **jack controls**

+    [Jack controls](https://01.org/linuxgraphics/gfx-docs/drm/sound/designs/jack-controls.html) may be used to determine what's plugged in.
+Drivers usually create jack controls for physical connectors, however, details may vary.

+    For example, headphone and microphone connectors may be represented with a single jack control or two separate jack controls.
+An internal speaker or microphone can be sometimes represented with a jack control as well, despite the fact that there is no corresponding physical connector.

+* **mute controls**

+    Mute controls may be used to mute and unmute a single input or output.
+Drivers usually create mute controls for every available input and output of a card.

+* **route controls**

+    An enumeration control may be sometimes provided to choose the active input or output.

+Different drivers provide different sets of kcontrols, and it's up to the user space to build a unified hardware-independent layer on top of them.
+PulseAudio is able to do it by itself, or alternatively may rely on ALSA UCM.

+In both cases, PulseAudio goal is to probe what inputs and outputs are available and map them to device ports somehow.
+However, details vary depending on whether UCM is in use or not.

 ### ALSA cards with UCM

 ALSA Use Case Manager aims two goals:

-* Abstract the applications which configure ALSA devices from the complexity of the mixer interface.
+* Abstract the applications which configure ALSA devices from the complexity of the Mixer interface.

 * Make these applications portable across numerous embedded and mobile devices, by moving the machine-specific part to configuration files.